Inference on model parameters with many L-moments: Test statistic for overidentifying restrictions

-\begin{remark}[A test statistic for overidentifying restrictions] The strong approximation discussed in this subsection motivates a test statistic for overidentifying restrictions.
-Suppose $L>d$.
-We can consider the test-statistic:
+As noted in \Cref{test_over} in the main text, the strong approximation discussed in \Cref{as_distribution} motivates a test statistic for overidentifying restrictions.
+Suppose $R>d$.
+Denoting by $M(\cdot)$ the objective function of the estimator, we consider the test-statistic:

-An analogous statistic exists in the overidentified GMM setting \citep{Newey1994,Wooldridge2010}.
-Under the null that the model is correctly specified (i.e. that there exists $\theta \in \Theta$ such that $Q_Y(\cdot) = Q_Y(\cdot|\theta))$, we can use the results in this section to compute the distribution of this test statistic.
-Indeed, we observe that, under the null,
+Under the null that the model is correctly specified, i.e. that there exists $\theta \in \Theta$ such that $Q_Y(\cdot) = Q_Y(\cdot|\theta)$, the results in \Cref{as_distribution} of the main text reveal that:

 This approximation can be used, along with the Gaussian strong approximations discussed in this section, to approximate the distribution of the statistic under the null.
-Specifically, when the optimal weighting scheme \eqref{eq_optimal_weights} is used, it follows from the properties of idempotent matrices that the distribution of the test statistic may be approximated by a chi-squared distribution with $L-d$ degrees of freedom.
-This approximation will be valid, provided $L$ grows sufficiently slowly so that the chi-squared approximation does not concentrate too fast.
-To see this, let $ \tilde{J}$ denote the distribution of the leading term in the representation above, with $\sqrt{T}h_L(\theta_0)$ replaced by the Gaussian approximating random variable.
-Let $e_{TL} = J - \tilde{J}$ be the approximation error.
-A simple argument then shows that, for each $c \in \mathbb{R}$:
+Specifically, when the optimal weighting scheme \eqref{eq_optimal_weights} is used, it follows from the properties of idempotent matrices that the distribution of the test statistic may be approximated by a chi-squared distribution with $R-d$ degrees of freedom.
+To show that this approximation indeed conduces to valid inference, let $ \tilde{J}$ denote the distribution of the leading term in the representation above, with $\sqrt{T}h_R(\theta_0)$ replaced by the Gaussian approximating random variable.
+Let $e_{TR} = J - \tilde{J}$ be the approximation error.
+It follows by Lemma S.14 of \cite{Fan2023} that, for any $\epsilon > 0$: